luismaecker/DeepTrees_fork/README.md

 ## Semantic Versioning
-This reposirotry has auto semantic versionining enabled.
-To create new releases, we need to merge into the default `finetuning-halle` branch.
+This repository has auto semantic versionining enabled.
+To create new releases, we need to merge into the default `main` branch.

 Semantic Versionining, or SemVer, is a versioning standard for software ([SemVer website](https://semver.org/)).
 Given a version number MAJOR.MINOR.PATCH, increment the: